Arthur Stanhope, 6th Earl Stanhope

-Arthur Philip Stanhope, 6th Earl Stanhope (13 September 1838 – 19 April 1905), was a British Conservative Party politician.
-From 1855 to 1875 he was styled Viscount Mahon.
+Arthur Philip Stanhope, 6th Earl Stanhope (13 September 1838 – 19 April 1905), styled Viscount Mahon from 1855–75, was a British peer and Conservative Party politician.

+Early life and education

+Stanhope was born at 41 Grosvenor Square, Mayfair, the eldest son of Philip Stanhope, Viscount Mahon by his wife Emily Harriet Kerrison, daughter of Gen. Sir Edward Kerrison, 1st Baronet.
+In 1855, upon the death of his grandfather Philip Stanhope, 4th Earl Stanhope, his father succeeded as the 5th Earl Stanhope.

+He was educated at Harrow through December 1857.

 Career

+Stanhope, when styled as Viscount Mahon, purchased a commission in the Grenadier Guards in 1858.
+In 1862, he purchased a captaincy.
+He served five years as a musketry instructor.

-He was a son of Philip Stanhope, 5th Earl Stanhope by his wife Emily Harriet Kerrison.
-As Viscount Mahon, he sat for a few months of 1868 as a Member of Parliament for Leominster and returned to the Commons as member for Suffolk East from 1870 to 1875.
+Stanhope sat for a few months of 1868 as a Member of Parliament for Leominster and returned to the Commons as member for Suffolk East from 1870 to 1875.
 He was Chairman of the National Union of Conservative and Constitutional Associations in 1875.

-Lord Mahon succeeded to the title of Earl Stanhope on the death of his father on 24 December 1875.
+Lord Mahon succeeded to the title of Earl Stanhope on the death of his father on 24 December 1875 and entered the House of Lords.
 He was appointed First Church Estates Commissioner in December 1878, and served as Lord Lieutenant of Kent from 1890 to 1905.

-Family
+Marriage and issue

-He married Evelyn Pennefather, daughter of Richard Pennefather of Knockeevan, County Tipperary by his wife Lady Emily Butler, daughter of Richard Butler, 1st Earl of Glengall.
+Stanhope married Evelyn Pennefather, daughter of Richard Pennefather of Knockeevan, County Tipperary by his wife Lady Emily Butler, daughter of Richard Butler, 1st Earl of Glengall.
 They had two children: